Your ultimate guide to Slack at Dreamforce 2021

 One of the biggest events of the year is almost here: Dreamforce 2021.
-From 21st to 23rd September 2021, Salesforce leaders and partners will share groundbreaking innovations, customer success stories, thought leadership and more at this global event.
+From Sept.
+21-23, 2021, Salesforce leaders and partners will share groundbreaking innovations, customer success stories, thought leadership and more at this global event.

 As the newest members of the Salesforce family, we at Slack can’t wait to participate in our first official Dreamforce this year.
 And we’ve got lots of great sessions and announcements in store.
 At Dreamforce, you’ll learn much more about how Slack and Salesforce are leading the charge in this digital-first way of working.

-Here’s a handy guide to the many Slack-related sessions that you’ll find at Dreamforce, and some details on how you can access all of this year’s action at home, for free.
+Here’s a handy guide to the many Slack-related sessions you’ll find at Dreamforce and some details on how you can catch all of this year’s action at home, for free.
 For sessions listed in AEST, SGT and IST time zones, please click here.
 For sessions listed in BST and CST time zones, please click here.

 Live presentations from Slack leadership